kushidesign/kushi/README.md

 <br>

 ## Adding font resources
-You can use `kushi.core/add-font-face` macro to load a local font from a file.
+You can use `kushi.core/add-font-face` macro to load a local font from a file.<br>
-This will add an @font-face block to the css file generated by kushi.
+This will add an `@font-face` block to the css file generated by kushi.<br>
-The location of the font file must be a path, relative the location of the generated css file.
+The location of the font file must be a path, relative the location of the generated css file.<br>
 You could also use a remote url to load a hosted font file.

 ```Clojure